-- Find out if you will need a Foreign Education Credentials Evaluation to one day work in your field.
+- Find out if you will need a foreign education credentials evaluation to one day work in your field.

-The School of Health Professions has certain academic requirements to gain entrance to a specific department, but these requirements may or may not be the same for future employment in your chosen field.
+The School of Health Professions has certain academic requirements to gain entrance to a specific academic program, but these requirements may or may not be the same for future employment in your chosen field.
 If you want to ensure employment after you receive your degree, a Foreign Education Credentials Evaluation could help.
 Contact the academic program where you plan to apply.
 Staff in that department can help set up this evaluation.

 - Course-by-course evaluation